Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Introduction

 In addition to the above methods, a first-order proximal AL method was recently proposed in \cite[Algorithm 2]{lu2018iteration} for solving a special case of problem \eqref{conic-p} with $P$ having a \emph{compact} domain and $\nabla f$ and $\nabla g$ being \emph{Lipschitz} continuous on $\dom(P)$.
 At each iteration, this method applies a variant of Nesterov's optimal first-order method \cite[Algorithm 3]{lu2018iteration} to approximately solve a proximal AL subproblem and then updates the Lagrangian multiplier by a classical scheme.
-This method enjoys two nice features: (i) it is equipped with a verifiable termination criterion; (ii) it achieves a best-known operation complexity of $\cO(\varepsilon^{-1}\log \varepsilon^{-1})$ for finding an $\varepsilon$-KKT solution of such a special case of \eqref{conic-p}.
+This method enjoys two nice features: (i) it is equipped with a verifiable termination criterion; (ii) it achieves a best-known operation complexity of $\cO(\varepsilon^{-1}\log \varepsilon^{-1})$ for finding an $\varepsilon$-KKT solution\footnote{An $\varepsilon$-KKT solution of \eqref{conic-p} is generally an $\cO(\varepsilon)$-gap solution of \eqref{conic-p} (see Theorems 3 and 6 of \cite{lu2018iteration}).
+However, the converse may not be true.} of such a special case of \eqref{conic-p}.

+It shall be mentioned that the aforementioned methods in \cite{AyGa13,LaMo13,Lan16,LLM17,lu2018iteration,monteiro2011complexity,NePaGl19,PNT17} and their analysis rely on \emph{boundedness} of $\dom(P)$ and/or \emph{Lipschitz} continuity of $\nabla f$ and $\nabla g$ on $\cl(\dom(P))$ or $\rr^n$.
+Indeed, these methods use the APG method \cite{Nest13} or its variant as a subproblem solver.
+Based on the above discussion, such a subproblem solver is not applicable or lacks complexity guarantees in general when $\dom(P)$ is unbounded or $\nabla f$ and $\nabla g$ are merely locally Lipschitz continuous on $\cl(\dom(P))$, because the gradient of the smooth component in the objective function of the subproblems is merely locally Lipschitz continuous.
+As a result, these methods are not applicable or lack complexity guarantees in general when $\dom(P)$ is \emph{unbounded} or $\nabla f$ and $\nabla g$ are merely \emph{locally Lipschitz} continuous on $\cl(\dom(P))$.